 Diagnosing Flatfoot Deformity

 Diagnosis of flatfoot deformity typically involves a physical examination by a healthcare provider.
-During the examination, the provider will observe the feet from the front and back, ask the patient to stand on their toes, and might conduct a series of tests to assess the severity of the deformity.
-In some cases, imaging tests such as X-rays, CT scans, or MRIs may be recommended to further evaluate the condition and rule out other possible causes of foot pain.
+During the examination, the provider will observe the feet from the front and back, ask the patient to stand on their toes, and might conduct a series of tests including in office X-ray imaging to assess the severity of the deformity.
+In some cases, advanced imaging such as CT scans or MRIs may be recommended to further evaluate the condition and rule out other possible causes of foot pain.

 Treatment Options